ethereum/portal-website/pages/concepts/execution-clients.md

 Additionally, it imposes the following additional *implicit* requirements.

 - A full index mapping block numbers to their canonical block hash
-- A state database that is suitable for serving the SNAP sync protocol
+- A state database that is suitable for serving the SNAP sync protocol which requires the ability to efficiently fetch contiguous sections of the state trie data by their key range.

 There are also additional implicit bandwidth requirements such as: